-Though I had originally reached out to Barcelona-based producer and studio owner, Marc Molas Carol, to talk about his studio, El Tostadero, it turned out that the venue had been closed down, and his music affairs were being relocated into a new building that is still under construction.
-Not to let that hinder the music talk, we let the conversation bounce around to all kinds of subjects.
+Though I originally reached out to Barcelona producer and studio owner, Marc Molas Carol, to talk about his studio, El Tostadero, it turned out that the venue had been closed down, and his music affairs were being relocated into a new building that is still under construction.
+However, we let the conversation bounce around to all kinds of subjects.
 In fact, we’d already been talking for a few minutes before I got the microphone set up, at which point the topic of discussion was the Spanish music scene and how even the most talented bands struggle to gain recognition by the industry.

 Sure.
 I can tell you a story about how frustrating the Spanish live music scene can be.
 I know of a reggae band whose members are from here.
 Barcelona is a city with some of the most high-level educational institutions for music in Europe.
-We have 4 schools that offer the equivalence of a Berkeley bachelor’s degree, which isn’t bad for a city of one and a half million people.
-For contemporary music, the toughest to get into is called ESMUC.
+We have four schools that offer the equivalence of a Berkeley College Bachelor’s Degree, which isn’t bad for a city of one and a half million people.
+For contemporary music, the toughest school to get into is called ESMUC.
 All of the musicians in this band had just graduated from ESMUC.
-They were the best of the best on their instruments.
-Just so you understand, the university only offers 1 or 2 spots for a bass player, and whoever comes out of there is a beast.
+They were the best of the best at their instruments.
+Just so you understand, the university only offers one or two spots for a bass player, and whoever comes out of there is a beast.
 So the band was amazing.
 We had talked about having me produce their record, but they didn’t have a lot of money.
 Regardless, I managed to convince some people I knew to fund it, and we made the record.
 They played a few gigs, and the response was amazing.
 But when it came time to look for a record label to release it – nothing.
 Zero.

 But this was a reggae band.
 Isn’t that a niche genre outside most of the Caribbean?

 Yes, but reggae has always worked well in Spain.
 It’s one of the niche genres that is well received here.
 So after a year of gigging around without being able to find a manager or label, the group finally just disbanded out of frustration.
-But I don’t want you to think I’m complaining just because I worked on their record, because the bass player has gone on to play with Bruno Mars.
-I’ve seen this over and over in Spain.
-I think the industry is just messed up.
-In fact, there is no industry.
+But I don’t want you to think I’m complaining just because I’m biased and worked on their record; the bass player has gone on to play with artists like Bruno Mars, so these were really competent musicians.
+But I’ve seen this over and over in Spain.
+I think the industry is just messed up; in fact, there is no industry here.

 Not in Barcelona.
 They would have signed a group like One Direction in Manchester.
 The thing is, you don’t see musicians coming out of a Spanish scene that actually managed to gain momentum in Spain.
 I’ll give you an example.
 I have some good friends that I’ve worked with for a while, an Electro-Pop band.
 They’re one of the most successful Spanish bands in Latin America.
 They were struggling in Spain, despite being really good.
 At some point they started thinking “We have to leave Spain.
 We only play small venues, we’re hardly making any money, and it’s costing us too much of our own funds.”
 So it’s not always an issue of bands doing something wrong.
 There’s no industry to support you, unless you have deep pockets.

-But why is it so hard for bands to tour when there are clubs and venues everywhere?
+But why is it so hard for local bands to tour when there are clubs and venues everywhere in the country?
 Don’t they want to book bands?

 Yeah, but you have to rent them.